When natural or medical treatments can’t treat erectile dysfunction, a penile prosthesis is an option you may want to consider.

 A surgical penile implant (also called a penile prosthesis) is a treatment alternative for men with erectile dysfunction (ED).
 The simplest type of prosthesis consists of a pair of bendable, silicone rods surgically implanted inside the erection chambers of the penis.
 Today, most men choose a hydraulic, inflatable prosthesis that lets a man to have an erection whenever he chooses.

-A penile implant is typically used when there is a clear medical cause for ED and when the problem is unlikely to resolve or improve naturally or with another medical cure.
+A penile implant is normally used when there is a clear medical cause for erectile dysfunction and when the problem is not likely to resolve or improve naturally or with another medical cure.
 Sometimes a penile prosthesis is implanted through a surgery to reconstruct the penis when scarring has caused erections to curve.

 Surgical Penile Implants: Procedure Details

 The inflatable penile implant involves two cylinders, a reservoir, and a pump that are placed surgically in the body.
 The two cylinders are inserted in the penis and linked by tubing to a separate reservoir of fluid.
 The reservoir is implanted beneath the lower abdominal muscles.
 A pump is also connected to the system and positions under the loose skin of the scrotal sac, between the testicles.

 To inflate the prosthesis, the man presses the pump.
 This does not put any pressure on the testicles.
 The pump transfers fluid from the reservoir to the cylinders within the penis, inflating them.
 Pressing on a deflation valve at the bottom of the pump returns the fluid to the reservoir, deflating the penis.